 Is a fence required on every inground pool?

-- Yes, according to the national building code every inground pool requires a barrier that completely surrounds the pool.
+Yes, according to the national building code, every inground pool requires a barrier that completely surrounds the pool.

 How tall does the fence need to be?

 The minimum fence height requirement is 48", but each locality has the ability to require a higher fence if it chooses.

 What other requirements must the fence meet?

-- There are quite a few specifications but some of the most noteworthy are that the gates must swing out away from the pool, they must self close and self latch, and the gate latches must be at least 54" from the ground.
+Some of the most noteworthy are that the gates must swing out away from the pool, they must self close and self latch, and the gate latches must be at least 54" from the ground.

 Can the fence run to the house or must it entirely close the pool?

 Typical home security alarms do not meet the code requirement but alarms are available that are battery operated and typically cost between $60 and $100.

 How close does the fence need to be to the pool?

-As long as the pool is completely surrounded by a barrier the location relative to the pool is irrelevant.
+As long as the pool is completely surrounded by a barrier, the location relative to the pool is irrelevant.